 And one of the best zoological gardens in India, it was established in the year 1892 by Maharaja Chamaraja Wodeyar.

-What is the best time to visit Mysore?: Throughout the year.
+What is the best time to visit Mysore, Karnataka?: Throughout the year.
 However, October to March is the most pleasant to explore the city of Mysore.
 Because the weather is cool with the temperature dipping to a minimum of 10°C. December is considered to be the coldest month with the temperature dipping in the evenings.
 This is also a popular season for couples, especially honeymooners.

-Attractions: Mysore Palace, Somnathpur, Brindavan Gardens, Mysore Zoo, Chamundeshwari Temple, Karanji Lake, St. Philomena’s Church, and GRS Fantasy Park.
+Most-visited attractions near Mysore, Karnataka: Mysore Palace, Somnathpur, Brindavan Gardens, Mysore Zoo, Chamundeshwari Temple, Karanji Lake, St. Philomena’s Church, and GRS Fantasy Park.